Islam and Sikhism: Sikh Rule

 The Muslim religious leadership and mosques continuously received state support under Sikh rule.
-This was in contrast to the Muslims of Kashmir Valley, where Sikh rule was generally oppressive, although Punjab was governed by Maharaja Ranjit Singh and Kashmir was ruled intermittently by either Hindu or Sikh governors.
+The call to prayer was however banned and many Muslim mosques were descerated and occupied.
+In the Kashmir Valley, Sikh rule was generally oppressive, although Punjab was governed by Maharaja Ranjit Singh and Kashmir was ruled intermittently by either Hindu or Sikh governors.
 The region had passed from the control of the Durrani Empire of Afghanistan, and four centuries of Muslim rule under the Mughals and the Afghans, to the Sikhs under Ranjit Singh in 1819.
 As the Kashmiris had suffered under the Afghans, they initially welcomed the new Sikh rulers, however this perception later changed.
 The Sikh rulers of Kashmir enacted several anti-Muslim laws, which included handing out death sentences for cow slaughter, closing down the Jamia Masjid in Srinagar, and banning the azaan, the public Muslim call to prayer.
 Several European visitors who visited Kashmir during Sikh rule wrote of the abject poverty of the vast Muslim peasantry and the exorbitant taxes under the Sikh rulers.
 High taxes, according to some contemporary accounts, had depopulated large tracts of the countryside.
 However, after a famine in 1832, the Sikhs reduced the land tax.